 Please take a moment to look at the Flow Chart which highlights the different thinking processes of problem solvers vs. non-problem solvers before we move on.

-At first glance, this second chart may seem identical to the first.
-But look Closely.
-I've added a funny little (c) kind of things at the end of each sentence.
+Look Closely at the above chart and notice that I’ve added a funny little (c) kind of things at the end of each sentence.
 Those funny little Letters and Numbers signify the Level or Skill of Thinking or Attitude required for Each stage of the Problem Solving Process.
-Here's where I'd like to introduce you to Dr Benjamin Bloom.
+Here’s where I’d like to introduce you to Dr Benjamin Bloom.

 Dr. Bloom was a psychologist in the 1950’s and created a taxonomy to guide teachers in promoting higher forms of thinking in education.
 He was attempting to guide teaching away from Rote Learning (memorizing and remembering facts), towards educations life skills, like the ability to analyze a situation and then take appropriate action – the ability to problem solve!

 In 1956, working with a committee, The Three Domains of Learning and accompanying educational activities were defined.

 Affective: growth in feelings or emotional areas (attitude or self)

 Today, Bloom’s Taxonomy is most often used when designing educational, training, and learning processes for both adults and children.